Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/First_page.md

 ## Which nfocore pipeline? - nfcore-rnaseq

-## Where can you deply it? - Nimbus VM instance
+## Where can you deploy it? - Nimbus VM instance

 ___
 **Notes**